If You’re Happy and You Know It, Talk Without Taking a Breath for Three Hours Straight

 Another huge sigh escapes my body before I can stop it.
 I know she sees it because she winces ever so slightly.
 But the pull to talk, talk, talk is too strong.
 She keeps going, despite all indications she should stop.

 Her 4-year-old sister is at my side, begging me to help fix a toy.
 I nod to my chatting daughter so she knows I’m still “listening.”
-Meanwhile, her sister grows restless because she wants a turn to talk, the baby is pawing at my lap, and I find that I already can’t take another second of the relentless chatter.
+Meanwhile, her sister grows restless because she wants a turn to talk, the youngest is pawing at my lap, and I find that I already can’t take another second of the relentless chatter.

 “OK, this is a good time for you to take a breath,” I say, using a technique I’m trying to teach her.
 Pause, take a breath, and see if anyone else wants to add anything to the conversation.